Last revised in March 2023.

 - Convenors must ensure that any invoices are made out to the British International Studies Association (BISA), University of Birmingham, Room 650, Muirhead Tower, Edgbaston, Birmingham B15 2TT.

 - Expenses: Please ensure VAT receipts are obtained where applicable.

 All reimbursement claims must be made within the award period, and ideally within three months of the event taking place.
+If in doubt, please contact the BISA office.
 BISA undertakes to make prompt payment.

 A working group may be dissolved by the BISA Executive Committee.
 Any such action will only occur after discussion with the relevant convenors and under any one of the following circumstances: